BMW New Six: North America

 For the 1972 model year, the 2500 was dropped while the M30 engine size in the Bavaria was increased to 3.0 liters.
-The former 2800 was now called the 3.0 S reflecting the 3.0 liter engine.
+The former 2800 was then called the 3.0 S reflecting the 3.0 liter engine.
 These two models, the 3.0 S and the Bavaria, made up the North American E3 sedan line-up for 1972 through 1974.
 For the 1974 model year the E3 received the ungainly, federally mandated 5 mph bumpers front and rear, significantly altering its profile.

 In 1975 BMW introduced fuel injection to the US market M30 motor, replacing the twin two-barrel Zenith carburetors used since its inception.
 The Bavaria was dropped from the line-up, nominally replaced by the fuel-injected M30 powered E12 530i, and the fuel-injected 3.0 Si became the highest end of the BMW model range.
 The fully optioned 3.0 Si was sold during the 1975 and 1976 model years.